Find a Women's Only Treatment for Co-occurring and Dual-Diagnosis Disorders

 According to the results from a 2014 National Survey on Drug Use and Health, approximately 3.3% of all adults in the United States suffer from both a mental illness and a substance abuse disorder.
 Moreover, nearly 1.4% of adolescents aged 12 to 17 had a substance abuse disorder and a major depressive episode in the past year.

-If we’re talking about mental health issues alone, the same study revealed that one in five adults (18.1%) had a mental illness in the past year, with another 4.1% struggling with serious mental illnesses.
+If we’re talking about mental health issues alone, the same study revealed that one in five adults (18.1%) had a mental illness in the past year.
+In that same study, another 4.1% were struggling with serious mental illnesses.
 This percentage has been stable since 2008.